abirh2/NYC-Transit-Hub/docs/user-guide.md

 ### Live Tracker

-Watch trains move in real-time along subway lines:
+Watch trains and buses move in real-time:

 1. Navigate to "Realtime" from the sidebar
-2. Click "Select Line" and choose a subway line
+2. Choose a mode: **Subway**, **Bus**, **LIRR**, or **Metro-North**
+3. Select a line/route/branch
+4. View real-time arrivals and positions
+5. Click any marker for detailed information

+#### View Modes

+Toggle between two viewing modes using the buttons in the top-right:

+- **Diagram** - Vertical line diagram showing all stations
+- **Map** - Interactive map with real-time vehicle positions

+#### Subway Mode

-3. View the vertical line diagram with all stations
+- View a vertical line diagram showing all stations
-4. Watch train markers showing current positions
+- Watch train markers update in real-time
-5. Click any train marker to see detailed information
+- Click train markers for destination and ETA details

 **Understanding the Diagram:**